Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 5 sp, S.

 A Tinderbox is a small container holding flint, fire steel, and tinder (usually dry cloth soaked in light oil) used to kindle a fire.
-Using it to light a Candle, Lamp, Lantern, or Torch—or anything else with exposed fuel—takes a Bonus Action.
+Using it to light a Candle, Lamp, Lantern, or Torch—or anything else with exposed fuel—takes a  **:rsc-b: Bonus Action**{ .rsc }.
 Lighting any other fire takes 1 minute.

 ---